 If you take good care of your car, it will last longer and give you fewer problems down the line.
 This includes keeping up with regular maintenance like oil changes, tire rotations, and wiper blade replacements.
 It also means checking that all parts are in good working order—like the muffler.

-2. Periodic Cleaning of The Muffler
+2. Periodic Cleaning of the Muffler

 Once a year or so (or whenever you notice signs of wear), remove any dirt that has collected inside the muffler by spraying it with warm water and letting it dry before brushing out the interior with an old toothbrush.
 This can help prevent rusting and corrosion that can lead to blockages in future years.
 Plus when you’re done cleaning out all those pesky particles from inside there’s nothing like seeing how shiny everything looks again after being polished back up by yourself.